 The Best Fit Extent option allows you to set a margin between the map frame edge and the index feature point closest to the edge.
 If the closest point is nearest to the left or right edge, the margin is set along the vertical axis.
 If it is nearest the top or bottom edge, the margin is set along the horizontal axis.
 Other points in the index feature may have a margin larger than specified, especially if the index feature is a different shape than the map frame.
 After the margin is applied, the scale of the map frame is rounded according to the value set in the Round scale to the nearest option.
 This may adjust the margin value slightly.

 The Margin Size option has three possible values: Percent, Map Units, and Page Units.
 When setting the margin as a percentage, a value of 0 Percent results in no margin, so the top and bottom edges of the feature, or the right and left edges of the feature, are flush with the map frame depending on the margin axis.
 A value of 100 Percent creates a margin half the length of the longest feature edge.
 When the margins on both sides of the feature are added together, the resultant value equals the entire feature distance.
-When setting a margin using the Map Units or Page Units option, the size value is applied to each side of the horizontal axis or the vertical axis, depending on the location of the closet point.
+When setting a margin using the Map Units or Page Units option, the size value is applied to each side of the horizontal axis or the vertical axis, depending on the location of the closest point.

 This option is not available if a point feature class is the index layer.

-Center and Maintain Scale
+Center and maintain scale

 When you choose the Center and Maintain Scale option, the map frame for each page in the map series is centered on the index feature and maintains a constant map scale.
 You can choose a map scale from the drop-down list or create a custom scale.

 Use scale from field